-- View and analyze films - Participate in discussion and debates - Execute real life applications and projects - Challenge their perspectives on psychological disorders and other aspects of human behavior

-AP Psychology (0574) 1 Credit Grades 11, 12 40 Weeks The prerequisite for this course is an 80% or higher on either the Global History or US History and the Living Environment Regents exam.
+- View and analyze films - Participate in discussion and debates - Execute real life applications and projects - Challenge their perspectives on psychological disorders and other aspects of human behavior on either the Global History or US History and the Living Environment Regents exam.
 Need teacher recommendation.

+AP Psychology\ (0574)1 CreditGrades 11, 1240 WeeksThe prerequisite for this course is an 80% or higheron either the Global History or US History and the